 - Performance of qPCR, ELISA assays, and flow cytometry

 - Active participation in animal experiments, to include intravenous injections (either retro-bulbar or tail vein), intraperitoneal injections, subcutaneous injections

 - Establishment and maintenance of lab records

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-- Possession of a Bachelor’s degree from an accredited college or university according to the Council for Higher Education Accreditation with course work in a field related to biomedical research.
+- Possession of a Bachelor’s degree from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) in a field related to biomedical research.
+Foreign degrees must be evaluated for US equivalency.
 (Additional qualifying experience may be substituted for the required education).
-Foreign degrees must be evaluated for U.S. equivalency

 - Must be able to obtain and maintain a security clearance